 Store SSH keys in the Certificate Credentials Library

 Typically, you must associate credentials with component monitors and templates to enable them to retrieve application data.
-For added security, SAM also includes a Certificate Credential Library where you can store certificate details for Secure Shell (SSH) keys required for script monitoring on SAM nodes, including:
+For added security, SAM also includes a Certificate Credential Library where you can store certificate details for SSH keys required for script monitoring, including:

 - User Name